Table of Contents

 Security wise, TP-Link Archer AX20 supports the latest WPA3 encryption for a better Wi-Fi security.
 However, I don’t recommend enabling this now as most devices in the market still do not support WPA3.
 It may cause some compatibility issue with an older devices released before 2018.

 You will want to download the TP-Link Tether app to use with this router.
 The app will let you to see currently connected devices and view their current usage.
 It is also able to perform some advanced configurations using just the app which is quite handy.
 Those LED indicators on the router can be disabled on the app as well.

 Overall, the firmware on the Archer AX20 is pretty stable and reliable in my test.
 My only complain is the lack of the HomeCare advanced parental control feature that’s only available on the more expensive Archer AX50 model.

 TP-Link Archer AX20 met the 3 most important aspects of a good wireless router.
 The speed is excellent, the coverage is strong and the stability is great.
 At this price point, there’s nothing that perform just as good as this Archer AX20.
-This will probably be my best budget mid-range router that I will recommend in 2020.
+This will probably be my best budget mid-range router under RM300.

 Comparing against the Archer AX10 and Archer AX50, the Archer AX20 is easily my favourite pick.
-It offers a slightly stronger and faster Wi-Fi connection than the Archer AX10 thanks to the use of individual Wi-Fi FEM (TP-Link so-called amplifier).
-While the AX50 performs better than the AX20 in 160Mhz situation, under 80Mhz scenario, the AX20 performs similar if not better than the AX50.
+It offers a slightly stronger and faster Wi-Fi connection than the Archer AX10 thanks to the use of external Wi-Fi FEM (TP-Link so-called amplifier).
+While the AX50 performs better than the AX20 in 160Mhz situation, under 80Mhz scenario, the AX20 performs similarly.

 TP-Link Archer AX20